JPMorgan Chase & Co. Analysts Give Fresenius SE & Co. KGaA (FRA:FRE) a €42.30 Price Target

-JPMorgan Chase & Co. set a €42.30 ($48.07) price target on Fresenius SE & Co.
-KGaA (FRA:FRE) in a research report report published on Tuesday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €42.30 ($48.07) target price on Fresenius SE & Co.
+KGaA (FRA:FRE) in a report released on Tuesday morning, Borsen Zeitung reports.

-A number of other research firms have also recently weighed in on FRE.
-Barclays set a €53.00 ($60.23) price target on shares of Fresenius SE & Co.
-KGaA in a report on Tuesday, November 2nd.
-Jefferies Financial Group set a €40.00 ($45.45) price target on shares of Fresenius SE & Co.
-KGaA in a report on Monday, November 22nd.
-Deutsche Bank Aktiengesellschaft set a €38.00 ($43.18) price target on shares of Fresenius SE & Co.
-KGaA in a report on Wednesday, December 1st.
-The Goldman Sachs Group set a €49.00 ($55.68) price target on shares of Fresenius SE & Co.
-KGaA in a report on Tuesday, November 2nd.
-Finally, Credit Suisse Group set a €43.00 ($48.86) target price on shares of Fresenius SE & Co.
-KGaA in a research note on Wednesday, November 3rd.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and nine have given a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of €47.56 ($54.04).
+A number of other research analysts have also recently issued reports on FRE.
+Jefferies Financial Group set a €40.00 ($45.45) price objective on Fresenius SE & Co.
+KGaA in a research note on Monday, November 22nd.
+Berenberg Bank set a €55.95 ($63.58) target price on shares of Fresenius SE & Co.
+KGaA in a report on Friday, October 29th.
+Nord/LB set a €52.00 ($59.09) target price on shares of Fresenius SE & Co.
+KGaA in a research report on Tuesday, November 2nd.
+Credit Suisse Group set a €43.00 ($48.86) price objective on shares of Fresenius SE & Co.
+KGaA in a research report on Wednesday, November 3rd.
+Finally, Barclays set a €53.00 ($60.23) price target on shares of Fresenius SE & Co.
+KGaA in a research note on Tuesday, November 2nd.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and nine have issued a buy rating to the company.
+According to data from MarketBeat.com, Fresenius SE & Co.
+KGaA presently has a consensus rating of Buy and a consensus target price of €47.56 ($54.04).

 Fresenius SE & Co KGaA, a health care group, provides products and services for dialysis, hospitals, and outpatient medical care Germany and internationally.
 The company operates through four segments: Fresenius Medical Care, Fresenius Kabi, Fresenius Helios, and Fresenius Vamed.
 The Fresenius Medical Care segment offers products and services for patients with chronic kidney failure.